Everything You Need to Know

-- Incoming first-year students who are not planning to take the AP Calculus, IB Higher Level Mathematics, or CLEP Precalculus or Calculus exam
+- Incoming first-year students who are not planning to take the AP Calculus, IB Higher Level Mathematics, or the CLEP Precalculus or Calculus exam.

-Incoming first-year and transfer students who are not receiving college math credit for College Algebra or higher
+- Incoming first-year and transfer students who are not receiving college transfer credit for College Algebra or higher.

-- Incoming first-year students who earn a 1 on the AP Calculus exam, below a 5 on the IB Higher Level Calculus exam, or below a 50 on the CLEP Precalculus or Calculus exam
+- Incoming first-year students who earn a 1 on the AP Calculus exam, below a 5 on the IB Higher Level Mathematics exam, or below a 50 on the CLEP Precalculus or Calculus exam.

-When should I take the ALEKS Placement Assessment?
+When do I take the ALEKS Placement Assessment?

-Log on to your MyMichiganTech account and review the math placement assessment item in your Enrollment Checklist.
-Your username and password were mailed to you with your acceptance letter.
-If you have forgotten your log in information, contact the admissions staff at 888-688-1885 on weekdays between 8:00 a.m. and 5:00 p.m. eastern time for assistance.
-For security reasons, we can not send your log in information through email.
+Log on to your MyMichiganTech account using the username and password mailed to you with your acceptance letter.
+If you have forgotten your log in information, contact the admissions staff at 888-688-1885 weekdays between 8 a.m. and 5 p.m. eastern time for assistance.
+Or, fill out this short form and we will connect with you.

 If you are an international undergraduate student, use the log in information provided at time of application.
 For assistance, contact the International Programs and Services office by email at email@example.com.

 Is there a fee for using ALEKS?